karunakar2000/Banking_DevSecOps_pipeline/README.md

 - Deploy and operate the application on AKS using Helm and GitOps with Argo CD.
 - Support multiple environments (Dev, UAT, Prod) with controlled promotion.

-The repository is structured to be readable for hiring managers and technical interviewers while still being useful as a reference for real-world work.
+The repository follows clean, production aligned layout that reflects how CI/CD, Kubernetes, and GitOps workflows are typically organized within large financial institutions.
+Every module is intentionally structured to demonstrate real world implementation practices and can be reused or extended for enterprise workloads.

 ---